migupl/vanilla-js-web-component-leaflet-geojson/README.md

 ## Events

-Leaflet-map Web Components defines the event 'x-leaflet-map-geojson-add' for adding GeoJSON [Features](https://tools.ietf.org/html/rfc7946#section-3.2) and [FeatureCollections](https://tools.ietf.org/html/rfc7946#section-3.3) as they allow you to describe features with a set of properties.
+Leaflet-map Web Components defines two events:
+- '**x-leaflet-map-geojson-add**' for adding GeoJSON [Features](https://tools.ietf.org/html/rfc7946#section-3.2) and [FeatureCollections](https://tools.ietf.org/html/rfc7946#section-3.3) as they allow you to describe features with a set of properties.
+- '**x-leaflet-map-clear**' for removing all GeoJSON features from the map

 ## Adding [GeoJSON objects](https://www.rfc-editor.org/rfc/rfc7946#section-3)